Aarhus University Seal

 Exam: 5-hour written exam

-The course focuses on the organisational activities of innovation: how to organise effectively for innovartion and how to overcome challenges of ideation and implementation, for example innovation project management, inter-disciplinary collaboration, knowledge sharing.
+The course focuses on the organizing aspects of innovation: how to organise effectively for innovation and how to overcome challenges of ideation and implementation, for example innovation project management, inter-disciplinary collaboration, and knowledge sharing.

-Topics include: idea management, managing interdisciplinary innovation teams, leadership, process models, open innovation, knowledge sharing, agile innovation, challenges of large mature organizations
+Topics include: idea management, managing interdisciplinary teams, process models, open innovation, knowledge sharing, and agile innovation.

-Questions about the study line?
+Questions about the programme?
 Contact line coordinator Helle Alsted Søndergaard, hals@mgmt.au.dk.

 Student Life